How to Fix Error Code 0x800704f8 on Windows

 • Set up new user accounts with passwords on your NAS.

-• Use credentials when mapping the network drive on Windows.
+• Use these credentials when mapping the network drive in Windows.

-This solution eliminates the need for unauthenticated guest access and aligns with Microsoft’s security policies.
+This eliminates the need for guest access and prevents the error.

-• Install the latest firmware to resolve compatibility issues with new Windows security policies.
+• Install the latest firmware to ensure compatibility with new Windows SMB rules.

-Newer firmware versions often include security patches and SMB protocol improvements.
+Updated firmware often includes security patches and SMB improvements.

-If modifying NAS settings isn’t possible, you can change Windows policies to allow insecure guest logons.
-However, this reduces system security, so proceed with caution.
+If changing NAS settings isn’t possible, you can relax Windows policies — but this reduces security.

 Enable Insecure Guest Logons via Group Policy

-• Double-click Enable insecure guest logons, select Enabled, and click OK.
+3. Double-click Enable insecure guest logons, set it to Enabled, then click OK.

 Disable SMB Client Signing Requirement